 And that’s no surprise – it comes with health benefits that pack a serious punch.
 But most folks misunderstand what the ketogenic diet is all about or get it confused with other popular low-carb diets.

-We’ll go over: what the keto diet is exactly, 5 ways keto can benefit your health, which foods to eat and which to avoid, and some tips to help you get started on keto.
+We’ll go over: what the keto diet (eat this, NOT this) is exactly, 5 ways keto can benefit your health, which foods to eat and which to avoid, and some tips to help you get started on keto.

 What is the Keto Diet?